Council on Foreign Relations: Cold War era, 1945 to 1979

 On November 24, 1953, a study group heard a report from political scientist William Henderson regarding the ongoing conflict between France and Vietnamese Communist leader Ho Chi Minh's Viet Minh forces, a struggle that would later become known as the First Indochina War.
 Henderson argued that Ho's cause was primarily nationalist in nature and that Marxism had "little to do with the current revolution."
 Further, the report said, the United States could work with Ho to guide his movement away from Communism.
 State Department officials, however, expressed skepticism about direct American intervention in Vietnam and the idea was tabled.
 Over the next twenty years, the United States would find itself allied with anti-Communist South Vietnam and against Ho and his supporters in the Vietnam War.

 The Council served as a "breeding ground" for important American policies such as mutual deterrence, arms control, and nuclear non-proliferation.

 In 1962 the group began a program of bringing select Air Force officers to the Harold Pratt House to study alongside its scholars.
 The Army, Navy and Marine Corps requested they start similar programs for their own officers.

 A four-year-long study of relations between America and China was conducted by the Council between 1964 and 1968.
 One study published in 1966 concluded that American citizens were more open to talks with China than their elected leaders.
-Henry Kissinger had continued to publish in Foreign Affairs and was appointed by President Nixon to serve as National Security Adviser in 1969.
+Henry Kissinger had continued to publish in Foreign Affairs and was appointed by President Richard Nixon to serve as National Security Adviser in 1969.
 In 1971, he embarked on a secret trip to Beijing to broach talks with Chinese leaders.
-Richard Nixon went to China in 1972, and diplomatic relations were completely normalized by President Carter's Secretary of State, another Council member, Cyrus Vance.
+Nixon went to China in 1972, and diplomatic relations were completely normalized by President Carter's Secretary of State, another Council member, Cyrus Vance.

-Vietnam created a rift within the organization.
+The Vietnam War created a rift within the organization.
 When Hamilton Fish Armstrong announced in 1970 that he would be leaving the helm of Foreign Affairs after 45 years, new chairman David Rockefeller approached a family friend, William Bundy, to take over the position.
 Anti-war advocates within the Council rose in protest against this appointment, claiming that Bundy's hawkish record in the State and Defense Departments and the CIA precluded him from taking over an independent journal.
 Some considered Bundy a war criminal for his prior actions.

 In November 1979, while chairman of CFR, David Rockefeller became embroiled in an international incident when he and Henry Kissinger, along with John J. McCloy and Rockefeller aides, persuaded President Jimmy Carter through the State Department to admit the Shah of Iran, Mohammad Reza Pahlavi, into the US for hospital treatment for lymphoma.
 This action directly precipitated what is known as the Iran hostage crisis and placed Rockefeller under intense media scrutiny (particularly from The New York Times) for the first time in his public life.